(Farewell Drashah to Minyan Ma’at, June 6, 2026)

 רבי אומר: מפני שהוא ספר בעצמו.

 If Rabbi Judah is to be believed, then the relocation of these verses breaks the book of Numbers into three parts, meaning that there are no longer five books of Torah, but seven.
-This little miniature book–two verses in total, only 85 characters long–is dedicated to a small but essential subject–when to travel, and when to rest.
+[Note 4] This miniature book–two verses in total, only 85 characters long–is dedicated to a small but essential subject–when to travel, and when to rest.
 It acknowledges the anxiety of dislocation, and the importance of taking the Torah with you to provide direction and protection on your path.

 The final-third of the Torah, consisting of Numbers 10 until the end of Deuteronomy, is again a travelogue.
 We read about Israel’s later travels: 40 years of bickering in the desert, leading finally to arrival at the border of Jericho and the promised land.
 Many laws are discussed in the final third of the Torah, but they are mostly repeats of what we have already learned.
-The third third of Torah is dedicated to the bumpy road from the sacred mountain to the sacred land.
+The third-third of Torah is dedicated to the bumpy road from the sacred mountain to the sacred land.

 And how long was that momentous sojourn?
 Apparently just under one year, since Exodus 19 says that they arrived in the third month of the first year, and Numbers 10:11 says that they departed in the second month of the second year on the 20th day, the cloud lifted from the tabernacle of testimony, and off they went: וַיְהִ֞י בַּשָּׁנָ֧ה הַשֵּׁנִ֛ית בַּחֹ֥דֶשׁ הַשֵּׁנִ֖י בְּעֶשְׂרִ֣ים בַּחֹ֑דֶשׁ נַעֲלָה֙ הֶֽעָנָ֔ן מֵעַ֖ל מִשְׁכַּ֥ן הָעֵדֻֽת׃.